Ravinder Singh (wrestler)

-Ravinder Singh Sangwan (born 3 September 1982, in Kharman, Haryana, India) is a Greco-Roman wrestler.
+Ravinder Singh Sangwan (born 3 September 1982) is an Indian Greco-Roman wrestler.
 Singh has won 15 national championships and gold medals in the 2005, 2007, 2009 and 2011 Commonwealth Wrestling Championships.
 At the 2010 Commonwealth Games, he won a gold in the Men's Greco-Roman 60 kg wrestling category.
 At the 2010 Asian Games he won a bronze medal in the same category.
-Singh also competed in the 2013 World Wrestling Championships in Budapest, Hungary where he reached the quarter finals.
+Singh also competed in the 2013 World Wrestling Championships in Budapest, Hungary where he reached the quarter-finals.

 Ravinder Singh is employed as a deputy superintendent within the Haryana police force.
 He received an Arjuna Award in 2011.